 Chickpea Stew Recipe

-This dish is adapted from a recipe in Nigel Slater’s Kitchen Diaries II.
+This vegetarian stew is adapted from a recipe in Nigel Slater’s Kitchen Diaries II.
 I really fancied the combination of flavours.
 I have simplified the recipe quite a bit, but I think it works really well.
 Also happily, this what Nigel says he wants you to – use the recipe as a base and then go on to do your own thing.

 This Spicy Chickpea Stew is based on a recipe from Nigel Slater’s book.
 It is an easy, delicious midweek meal!

 Chickpeas – Dried or Tinned?

 I regularly cook up a large batch of chickpeas and then freeze them in portions of about 200g each which is about equivalent to a 400g can in water.
 I really enjoy chickpeas and I prefer to buy a large bag of dried chickpeas as not only is it more economical but it is also better for the planet as it saves all that processing, canning and transport.

 It only takes a little effort to soak them overnight then boil them in a large pan.
 It takes around two hours but the time does vary according to the size and type of chickpea so you do need to test them every now and then during their simmer.